sighupio/fury-kubernetes-aws/README.md

 ## Overview

-**Kubernetes Fury AWS** uses a collection of open source tools to make and EKS cluster on AWS production grade.
+**Kubernetes Fury AWS** uses a collection of open source tools to make an EKS cluster on AWS production grade.

 ## Packages